 Our two walks in the wilderness with the Taylors, Foggs, Janice Hallot and Gayle Adlam blur into one and I have got the photos all mixed up, so here are some more memories from 1999 or 2005.

-On the drier of our two walks there was little surface water about, so around the campfire one night . .
+On the drier of our two walks there was very little surface water about, so around the campfire one night . .

 . . when my companions were suitably lubricated, I put one of my (many) pet theories to them.
-Tomorrow, instead of walking about scaring the animals, let’s go to that waterhole we saw where a stream joins the Mfolosi river and get comfortable and simply lurk there till lunchtime!
+Tomorrow, instead of walking about scaring the animals, let’s go to that waterhole we saw where a dry streambed joins the Mfolosi river and get comfortable and simply lurk there till lunchtime!
 Let the animals come to us.
 Who’s in favour?

 To my surprise and delight they were all so mellow and agreeable they voted in favour and we did just that.
 It was wonderful!
 We got comfortable a nice distance from the water and watched as all sorts of birds and animals came to drink.
 My idea of heaven: Lurking with telescope, binoculars and books!